PrestaShopCorp/modules-testing-library/README.md

 **`versionSelectResolver`**

 A class map designed to select which file to require for a specific version of PrestaShop.
-It could be extend with a custom configClassMap (see above) to give him more filepaths and more classes.
+It could be extended with a custom configClassMap (see above) to give him more filepaths and more classes.
 If it doesn't find the file you asked for in the configClassMap, it will search in the files bundled with this library.